HarryPaniccc/DnD/Session Notes/Eclipse/Session 13 -.md

 - Magical fire arrows?

 # [[Gothrend Grinda]]'s Study
----
 Within the chapel there exists the personal chambers of the head cleric of the order, [[Gothrend Grinda]].
-He did not expect to leave, as most of his equipment is unpacked, yet his armour and weapons are gone.
+He did not expect to leave, as most of his equipment is unpacked, yet his armour and weapons are gone. [[Belle the Acolyte]] will be willing to show the chapel's office space, as well as the basement shrine to [[Saint Windguard]] where

 # The Prisoner
----

 # The [[Dungeon of Castle Sungrand]]
----